Alternate Sorcerer

 Spellcasting Ability

-Charisma is your spellcasting ability for your Sorcerer spells, so you use Charisma when a spell refers to your spellcasting ability, when setting the saving throw DC for a spell, or when you make a spell attack roll for one of your Sorcerer spells.
+Charisma is your spellcasting ability for Sorcerer spells, and is used when a spell refers to your spellcasting ability, setting a saving throw DC, or when making a spell attack roll:

 Spell save DC = 8 + your proficiency bonus